12 Aug 2021

 The effective deployment of AI requires a focus on achieving business goals, and a good CAIDO understands this.
-Innovation only succeeds when it’s underpinned by a solid understanding of actual business problems and goals.
+Innovation only succeeds when it’s underpinned by solid understanding of actual business problems and goals.

-“Even for ‘digital native’ companies, Artificial Intelligence (AI) is a step-change and the role of a Chief AI and Data Officer in the company board is critical — not only to challenge the status quo from an ‘AI First’ perspective but also to clearly message the importance of AI to the rest of the organization and global top talent that supports this step change.”
+“Even for ‘digital native’ companies, Artificial Intelligence (AI) is a step-change and the role of a Chief AI and Data Officer in the company board is critical — not only to challenge the status quo from an ‘AI First’ perspective but also to clearly message the importance of AI to the rest of the organisation and global top talent that supports this step change.”